Erkaman/Awesome-CUDA/README.md

 * [Thrust](https://github.com/thrust/thrust) - A parallel algorithms library whose main goal is programmer productivity and rapid development.
-But if your main goal is reaching the best possible performance, you are advised to use a more low-level library, such as CUDPP or chag.
+But if your main goal is reaching the best possible performance, you are advised to use a more low-level library, such as CUDPP or chag::pp.

 * [Hemi](https://github.com/harrism/hemi) - A nice little utility library that
  allows you to write code that can be run either on the CPU or GPU,